The Real Reason Why Prince William Will Never Be King Ahead Of Prince Charles

 Following the unverified report, a recent poll showed that only 36 percent of Brits believe that Prince Charles made a positive contribution to the throne and to Britain.
 His numbers went down by 60 percent from a survey conducted four years ago, Inquirer reported.

-Prince William, on the other hand, has the highest popularity rating among all the members of the royal family, with 78 percent believing that he has made a positive contribution to the country.
+The Duke of Cambridge, on the other hand, has the highest popularity rating among all the members of the royal family, with 78 percent believing that he has made a positive contribution to the country.
 He is followed closely by his brother, Prince Harry, with a 77 percent approval rating, and Duchess Kate with 73 percent.

 Despite the numbers showing that most Brits seem to prefer Prince William and Kate Middleton over Prince Charles and Camilla Parker-Bowles, William being named king before his father is not in the cards.
 As a matter of fact, the decision is not for Queen Elizabeth II to make.